githubEdit

 Ingress-Level (Preferred):

-See examples/ingress-cors-snippet.md for Nginx/Traefik examples.
+See examples/ingress-cors-snippet.mdarrow-up-right for Nginx/Traefik examples.

 Ingress rate limiting is more scalable and protects against DDoS before traffic reaches the application.